turingschool/gear-up/grit.markdown

 | **Spokesperson** | Keeps track of the topics discussed, and is prepared to represent the group when it's time for each group to report out the highlights of their conversation. |

-### Introductions (5 min)
+### Discussion (15 min)
-Take a moment to introduce yourself to others in your group and touch on your exposure, if any, to the concept of grit in the past.
-Examples include:
+1. Begin by sharing your current definition or exposure to grit.
 * "I've read a lot about grit, particularly about how it can be really dangerous when applied in an educational context.
 It can be used to put pressure on students to suck it up and get through the work, instead of equipping them to tackle the sources of some of their difficulties"
 * "My dad always uses grit as a way to complement someone.
 It means being tough, sucking it up, not whining."

-### Discussion (15 min)
-1. The facilitator will lead the group in ranking the 2-3 most interesting questions from the prompts you wrote.
-2. Working with the timekeeper, the facilitator should allocate the 15 minutes across the topics you've decided to focus on.
-3. Jump into the first question.
-4. Etc.
+2. Facilitator move your group into answering your module specific questions.
+Be sure that everyone has an opportunity to share.
+3. Timekeeper: Announce when you have 2 minutes left in your discussion.
+Facilitator:  Help your group come up with the 1-2 ideas you want to share whole group or a summary of what your group discussed.

-### Groups Report Out (5 min)
+### Groups Report Out (10 min)
-Each group will report out the top 2-3 reflections that came from their writing and discussion.
+Spokesperson from each group will report out the top 2-3 reflections that came from their writing and discussion.

 ## Survey (5 min)
 Complete this [survey](https://docs.google.com/forms/d/e/1FAIpQLSfapmfkIwkDfeuFeNL6jcHcpoXb1Aa1dsQ_9CrhMbduVL9sIg/viewform) before you leave.